mmz-srf/srf-frontend-framework/docs/styles.md

 # CSS/Sass Development Guidelines

-## General considerations
+## General
+- Maintainability should be the primary goal when writing CSS/Sass-Code for the framework.
+Even if it results in more code.
+- Try to create FEF components in a reusable way:
+  - The dimensions of atoms should not be fixed (if possible); their dimensions should rather be defined by the parent container.
-- The main idea behind our [BEM blocks](#BEM) is that they could be used independently and anywhere.
-A vision is that – when we are ready to use http/2 – each block will have a separate generated CSS file so that just the styles for blocks used on a web page need to be included.
-Therefore: Avoid global styles and code a block in a way that all its styling is in one Sass file.
+  - Avoid global styles and code a component block in a way that all its styling is in one Sass file.
-- Maintainability should be the primary goal when writing CSS/Sass-Code for the framework even if it results in more code.
+  - Only use CSS classes of one [BEM block](#BEM) in a file.
+Use BEM modifiers if you need to create variants of a block or an element.
+  - Avoid CSS specificity: use CSS classes instead of complex selectors as much as possible.
 - Top and bottom spaces between components should be ruled by [collapsing margins](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).
 The component with the larger margin wins.
 Therefore only use margins not padding for top and bottom spaces.
 Sometimes it is necessary to add a wrapper `<div />` to make margins work as desired.

 ## Formatting